brentmiller/ng-stepper-nav/README.md

 # ng-stepper-nav

-An Angular component which displays a stacked sequence of steps.
+An Angular component which displays a vertically stacked sequence of steps.
 Use it to provide navigation, display information, or both.
 The Material Design language's [List Component](https://material.io/design/components/lists.html) inspired this component's visual design.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.